 The Holy Spirit

-We believe in the Holy Spirit, the third Person in the triune Godhead; and that He is ever present and active in the Church of Christ (John 14:16); convicting (John 16:8) and regenerating those who believe in Jesus Christ; dwelling in, sanctifying, teaching, and comforting believers (John 14:16,17; 17:17) and guiding them into all truth as it is in Christ Jesus (John 16:13), (John 14:26), and empowering them to witness (Acts 1:8).
+that He is ever present and active in the Church of Christ (John 14:16); convicting (John 16:8) and regenerating those who believe in Jesus Christ; dwelling in, sanctifying, teaching and comforting believers (John 14:16-17; John 17:17) and guiding them into all truth as it is in Christ Jesus (John 16:13), (John 14:26), and empowering them to witness (Acts 1:8).

 The Holy Bible

 We believe that the Holy Bible is the ultimate authority for human living and is composed of sixty-six books, known as the Old and New Testaments, and that said books contain the eternal inerrant word of God.
 (Isaiah 40:8; Isaiah 43:13; Psalm 80:36-37; Matthew 24:35; John 1:1-4).
 We believe that the Bible was written by holy men as they were inspired by the Holy Spirit (2 Samuel 23:1-2; 2 Peter 1:19-21; 2 Timothy 3:16) and that it contains all necessary truth pertaining to salvation and to Christian living (2 Peter 1:3).

 (a).
 We believe that original sin is the corruption of the nature of all offsprings of Adam by which they are separated from original righteousness and made sinners by nature (Romans 3:9-24; Romans 5:12-21; Romans 6:20; John 14:6), and that it is referred to in the scriptures as, the carnal mind, the flesh, sin that dwelleth in me and such like (Romans 7:17; Romans 8:6-8).